 Different organizations have different goals and workflows, which may require specific software features and functionality to support them.
 It’s important to begin the evaluation process by understanding what those are, and which are most important to you.
 This allows you to evaluate each employee onboarding solution thoroughly against the things that your organization needs to be successful.

-It can be helpful to set up an evaluation taskforce to gain different perspectives from other people involved in the decision making process, as well as product users.
-For instance, rope in someone from Finance, IT, and Operations, as well as hiring managers and even some recent hires.
+This is a great time to set up an evaluation taskforce to gain perspectives from key stakeholders and product users.
+For instance, rope in someone from your executive team, Finance, IT, Payroll, and Operations, as well as hiring managers and even some recent hires.
 Leverage this task force to develop a crystal clear understanding of what you’re looking for in a solution to meet current and future needs.

 Determine your goals